-ANNUAL GOVERNANCE STATEMENT

-Scope of Responsibility
+ANNUAL GOVERNANCE STATEMENT Scope of Responsibility

-The Highlands and Islands Transport Partnership's aim is to develop a transportation system for the region covering Highland, Moray, Comhairle Nan Eilean Siar, Orkney Islands and Argyll & Bute (excluding Helensburgh and Lomond) Council areas, as outlined in the Partnership's Regional Transport Strategy 2008 to 2023.
+The Highlands and Islands Transport Partnership's aim is to develop a transportation system for the region covering Highland, Moray, Comhairle Nan Eilean Siar, Orkney Islands and Argyll & Bute (excluding Helensburgh and Lomond) Council areas, as outlined in the Partnership's Regional Transport Strategy 2018 to 2023.

 The Partnership is responsible for ensuring that its business is conducted in accordance with the law and proper standards, and that public money is safeguarded, properly accounted for, and used economically, efficiently and effectively.
 The Partnership also has a duty to make arrangements to secure continuous improvement in the way its functions are carried out.

-In discharging these overall responsibilities, the Partnership is responsible for implementing proper arrangements for the governance of its affairs, and facilitating the effective exercise of its functions, including arrangements for the management of risk.
+In discharging these overall responsibilities, the Partnership is responsible for implementing proper arrangements for the governance of its affairs, and facilitating the effective exercise of its functions, including arrangements for the management of risk, counter fraud and anti-corruption arrangements which are in accordance with Code of Practice on Managing the Risk of Fraud and Corruption.

 The Partnership has approved and adopted a set of governance documents which is consistent with appropriate corporate governance.
-These documents are reviewed every 2 to 3 years, the most recent review was carried out in 2016/17.
-The next review is planned to take place in 2022/23.
+These documents are reviewed every 2 to 3 years with the last review taking place in November 2021.

-The Partnership's Governance Framework is consistent with the principles of the CIPFA/SOLACE framework 'Delivering Good Governance in Local Government'.
+The Partnership's Governance Framework is consistent with the principles of the CIPFA/SOLACE framework 'Delivering Good Governance in Local Government', and the assurance arrangements conform with the Role if the Head of Internal Audit.